 The competition is launched annually in September with information packs being sent to all secondary schools across the country.
-Students are challenged to create a wearable couture design and submit the photos of their finished outfit online by midnight on January 29th, 2016.
+Students are challenged to create a wearable couture design and submit the photos of their finished outfit online by the end of January 2017 (date TBC).
 A maximum of three students can work on a single design.
 The rules stipulate that designs must be made from reworked trash or other used materials that are beyond their intended purpose.

 The next step involves the judges whittling the submitted designs down to just 80 per region – north, south, east and west.
 The successful designs are the semi-finalists and subsequently the students must choreograph a performance to showcase their outfit on the catwalk in one of four regional semi-finals held in theatres across the country.
-The chosen model has 90 seconds to impress the judging panel on the catwalk and if successful he/ she will be one of the twenty designs progressing to the glamorous grand final of the competition.
+The chosen model has 90 seconds to impress the judging panel on the catwalk and if successful he/ she will be one of the twenty designs progressing to the glamorous grand final of the competition in the 3Arena Dublin.